Tertiumnon/cheatsheets/pages/programming/principles/solid.md

 An object (such as a class) may be replaced by a sub-object (such as a class that extends the first class) without breaking the program.

 ## Interface segregation

+No code should be forced to depend on methods it does not use.

+## Dependency inversion

+The conventional dependency relationships established from high-level, policy-setting modules to low-level, dependency modules are reversed, thus rendering high-level modules independent of the low-level module implementation details.